 Audition information available and a student meeting will be help with schedule, performance and participation details.
 In addition, all students who participate in musical theatre must attend a parent meeting scheduled at the start of rehearsals and tech work.

 Advisors: Mrs. Hubbard and Mrs. Grovogel

 The four pillars of the National Honor Society are Scholarship, Leadership, Service, and Character.
 Students can qualify for NHS during the first semester of their sophomore year.
 Students must have a 3.6 cumulative GPA from their freshman year to be nominated.
 Once nominated, students must write an essay of application and have letters of recommendation and maintain the cumulative GPA of 3.6 through the first semester of their sophomore year.
 Once a student becomes a member of the NHS, he/she must complete ten hours of approved community service hours each year.
-There is an induction ceremony/banquet held in the spring each year to welcome new members and a senior banquet held in the spring each year to say farewell to the graduating members.
+There is an induction ceremony for new members in the winter each year to welcome new members and a senior banquet held in the spring each year to say farewell and to celebrate the graduating members.
 Students remain eligible for membership nomination during their junior and senior year as long as they continue to abide by the contract requirements: complete service work, attend monthly meetings, uphold the academic integrity policy, and maintain a 3.5 cumulative GPA (to accommodate for and encourage the taking of AP courses).

 WHS One-Act Play